heig-vd-dai-course/heig-vd-dai-course/07-practical-work-1/COURSE_MATERIAL.md

 As mentioned in the [Constraints](#constraints) section, you cannot use an external dependency that manages the files for you (open/close).

-### Add members to the repository
+### Add members to your repository

-You can add your team members to the repository as collaborators to allow them to push directly to the repository.
+You can add your team members to your repository as collaborators to allow them to push directly to the repository.

 ### Protect your main branch